mckayc/task-donegeon/README.md

 ## ✨ Features

+-   **Visual Polish:** Reduced the `h1` heading size across all themes for better visual balance and readability.
 -   **Bug Fixes & Stability:** Resolved a critical bug where unsaved changes in the Theme Editor and Appearance page would be lost during background data syncs, ensuring a smoother customization experience.
 -   **Theme Editor Overhaul:** The Theme Editor has been completely revamped with a live dashboard preview, allowing users to see their changes instantly.
 It now includes over 30 new fonts and precise sliders for font size control.
 -   **Data Synchronization:** Automatic data syncing keeps your application state consistent across all your devices.